-Sir Edmund Hillary and Tenzing Norgay, the first men to climb and reach the top of the world's highest mountain, Mount Everest, put up the 'Union Jack' when they reached the top Mount Everest.
+Sir Edmund Hillary and the sherpa Tenzing Norgay, the first men to climb and reach the top of the world's highest mountain, Mount Everest, put up the British 'Union Jack' when they reached the summit of Mount Everest in May 1953.

-Hillary was in fact from New Zealand and Norgay from Nepal, but as they went on an expedition financed and organised by Britain, they put up the flag of the United Kingdom.
+Hillary was in fact from New Zealand and Norgay from Nepal, but as they went on an expedition financed and organised by Britain, they put up the Union flag of the United Kingdom.